 Nikki-Lee Birdsey is a poet currently researching the intersections of memoir, place, exile and hybrid genres in the work of W.G.
 Sebald and others.

-Nikki-Lee writes: 'For my creative thesis I intend to investigate my own responses to memory in the familiar and unfamiliar context of the New Zealand landscape in its natural, built, emotional and unexplored versions.
-I am not interested so much in a confessional autobiography of sorts, but rather how memory and its various contingencies affect the creative process.
-Initial formal concerns to be explored include an examination of doubling imagery and doubling landscapes–such as that of New Zealand and the United States–instability of impression, simultaneous realities or "othered" places, as well as outsider and transnational perspectives.
+Nikki-Lee writes: 'For my creative thesis I have investigated my own responses to memory in the familiar and unfamiliar context of the New Zealand landscape in its natural, built, emotional, seasonal and circadian versions.
+I am interested in how memory and its various contingencies affect the creative process.
+Formal concerns include an examination of doubling imagery and doubling landscapes–such as that of New Zealand and the United States–instability of impression, simultaneous realities, as well as outsider and transnational perspective.
 I aim to write a creative text consciously engaging a totality of experience: a text that reconstitutes itself by playing out all its possible parts and combinations, moving both backward and forward in time in the multiple contexts of the concurrent critical research.
 The creative thesis is in verse, but there are also end notes to each poem that function as linked, lyric micro essays.
 These essays are exploratory rather than explanatory, questioning and challenging reference and theme as well as the act of composition itself.
 The creative thesis, titled Night As Day, is forthcoming from Victoria University Press in April 2019.'